Narumi Miura: North Carolina Courage, 2023–2024

-Washington Spirit, 2025–present
+Washington Spirit, 2025

-On December 17, 2024, Washington Spirit announced they had signed Narumi to a two-year contract with an option for 2027.
-She won a trophy on her debut for the Spirit on March 7, defeating the Orlando Pride on penalties in the 2025 NWSL Challenge Cup.
-Narumi converted her penalty kick in the shootout.
+On 17 December 2024, the Washington Spirit announced they had signed Narumi as a free agent on a two-year contract with an option to extend another year.
+On 7 March 2025, she won a trophy after her Spirit debut in the 2025 NWSL Challenge Cup, converting a penalty in the shootout after a 1–1 draw against the Orlando Pride.
+She played in 23 league games, making 20 starts, and had 3 assists as the Spirit placed second in the table.
+In the quarterfinals, she substituted for Leicy Santos against Racing Louisville before the Spirit advanced on penalties, then was unused for the rest of the playoffs as they reached the 2025 NWSL Championship, losing to Gotham FC.

+Utah Royals, 2026–

+On 12 January 2026, Narumi was traded to the Utah Royals in exchange for in allocation money, signing a two-year contract with the mutual option for another year, and joined fellow Japanese internationals Mina Tanaka and Miyabi Moriya.

 International career

 In September 2013, Narumi was selected for the Japan U-17s to play the 2013 AFC U-16 Women's Championship.
 She scored two goals at the tournament, with one of them being scored at the Final, that helped Japan to win the tournament for the second time in a row.
 In August 2015, she was selected for Japan U-20s to play the 2015 AFC U-19 Women's Championship, with Japan winning the tournament.
 In November 2016, she was once again selected for Japan U-20s, now for the 2016 U-20 Women's World Cup.
 At this tournament, she played five matches and Japan earned a third-place finish.

 On 10 June 2018, Narumi debuted for the Japan national team against New Zealand.

 On 10 May 2019, Miura was included in the 23-player squad for the 2019 FIFA Women's World Cup.

 In 2021, Narumi represented Japan on the women's football tournament of the 2020 Olympics, which was held in her home country, Japan.

 Miura was part of the Japan squad that won the 2025 SheBelieves Cup.